wstrange/ans-opendj/README.md

 Role Name
 ========

-Install OpenDJ LDAP v3 server.
+[Ansible|http://www.ansible.com] role to install OpenDJ LDAP v3 server.

 This role attempts to download the latest nightly build of OpenDJ.
 If you prefer to install a stable release, or if for some reason the nightly build is not available, you must download a copy of the OpenDJ zip file